openx/mobile-ios-sdk-doc/README.md

 pod 'openx-apollo-sdk'
 ```

-If you integrate Apollo with GAM or MoPub add these pods respectively
+If you integrate Apollo with GAM or MoPub add these pods respectively:

 ```
 # + Google Ad Manager (optional)